openstack/kolla/README.rst

 guide <http://docs.openstack.org/developer/kolla/image-building.html>`__.

-The Kolla developers build images in the `kollaglue` namespace for every tagged release and implement an Ansible deployment for them.
+The Kolla developers build images in the `kollaglue` namespace for every tagged release and implement an Ansible deployment for many but not all of them.

 You can view the available images on `Docker Hub
 <https://hub.docker.com/u/kollaglue/>`__ or with the Docker CLI::